Business Ideas for Kid Entrepreneurs

 1. The Traditional Baking Business

 This is perfect for those starting out and need to gain some confidence.
-We have seen many hybrids of this idea, with one little business even paying a license fee to a parent for an exclusive use of the recipe and another labelling coloured meringues as ‘unicorn poop.’
+We have seen many hybrids of this idea, with one little business even paying a license fee to a parent for the exclusive use of the recipe and another labelling coloured meringue as ‘unicorn poop.’

 2. The Carwash Business